-How to Help Birds During Extremely Cold Weather
+How to Help Birds in Cold Winter Weather

 Don't worry about your backyard birds during frigid winter weather.
 Learn how to help them by providing food, water and shelter.

 Whether it’s hot or cold, raining or snowing, birds have to adapt and survive the weather conditions.
-Here are a few things you can do to help your backyard birds during extremely cold weather.
+Here are a few things you can do on cold days to help birds in winter.

 Provide Fresh Water